uzura8/terraform-aws-template/README.md

 # terraform-aws-template

 ## Before Setup
-You have to install AWS-CLI, terraform, jq before setup
+You have to install AWS-CLI, terraform, jq, npm before setup

 ### Setup for mac
 ```bash